temporalio/documentation/docs/concepts/what-is-an-authorizer-plugin.md

 ---
-id: what-is-authorizer
+id: what-is-an-authorizer-plugin
-title: What is Authorizer?
+title: What is an Authorizer Plugin?
-sidebar_label: What is Authorizer?
+sidebar_label: What is an Authorizer Plugin?
 ---

 The `Authorizer` contains a single `Authorize` method, which is invoked for each incoming API call. `Authorize` receives information about the API call, along with the role and permission claims of the caller.